Our Forest School

 We are extremely proud and excited to have become a Forest School!
 Forest School originated from Scandinavia, where children learn through play until they begin their education at the age of seven.
 Due to the accessibility of their forests, outdoor living and learning is a major part of their culture.

-Annie’s Woods is located at the back of Cudham School playing fields.
+Annie’s Woods is located at the back of Cudham Church of England Primary School's playing fields.
 It has remained predominantly unused until now, which has allowed it to independently flourish into a small woodland and natural pond without disturbance.
 The site was originally used by Charles Darwin for ecological study of flora, fauna and pond life.
 Downe House, in which Darwin and his family lived, is located only a five minute walk from the site.
 The site has been thoroughly checked and made safe and the pond area completely fenced off.

 Children learn best from first hand experiences.
-Exploring, playing and so learning using a range of activities, both designed by the leaders and instigated by the children themselves, is what Forest School is all about.
+What Forest School is all about is exploring and playing; learning using a range of activities both designed by the leaders and instigated by the children themselves.
 Building a sense of independence, high self-esteem and team work are important parts of Forest School, but health and safety considerations are always of paramount importance.
 A medical record form must be filled out before a child, or visiting adult can attend, a safety sweep of the sight will be carried out before each session along with the necessary regular risk assessments.
-A copy of our Forest School Handbook is available to view at anytime.
+A copy of our Forest School Handbook is available in the office to view at anytime.